-Summary: Jennifer Lopez might have what we call a natural New Jersey butt lift.
-Meaning she got hers without stopping by the local Ridgewood plastic surgeon.
+Summary: Jennifer Lopez might have what we call a natural butt lift.
+Meaning she got hers without stopping by the local Chicago plastic surgeon.
 But many people opt to get their desirably round and large rear end through plastic surgery.
 This makes a lot of sense—the buttocks are incredibly hard to grow and shape through diet or exercise, so often plastic surgery is the only realistic option.
 And while the Brazilian butt lift is an incredibly popular procedure, sometimes the recovery process can be a little hard to honor.
 But let’s be real: butt lift recovery is among the most important steps of the entire procedure.
 You’ve got to let your fat recover to get the optimal results.

 Let’s Take a Look at Your Butt Lift Recovery

 Every year, the American Society of Plastic Surgeons and other plastic surgery organizations release information and statistics regarding the popularity of various procedures over the previous 12 months.
 It’s a way to keep track of what procedures are hot and what procedures are not.
 This way, plastic surgeons can prepare for the coming year—not only in terms of advertising, but also keeping track of what supplies to have on hand and so on and so forth.
 It also gives plastic surgeons a chance to disseminate information on particularly popular procedures.

 According to the most recent information released by the American Society of Plastic Surgeons, breast augmentation procedures have become slightly less popular.
 But what’s of more striking note is the fact that butt augmentation procedures seem to be on the way up.
 This is true both of butt augmentations which use artificial implants—usually silicone based—and those butt augmentations which use fat as the donor material (these are typically referred to as Brazilian butt lifts).